 Notice that the first two instructions are not zero-address instructions.
 These two are special instructions that use a single address and are used to move data between memory and stack.

 All other instructions use the zero-address format.
 Let see how the stack machine translates the arithmetic expression we have seen in the previous subsections.
-In these machines, the C statement is converted to the following code:
+In these machines, the C statement

 $$A = B + C D - E + F + A$$